rishabh11336/Youtube-Subtitle/README.md

 1. **Enter the YouTube URL:** Input the URL of the YouTube video you want to download the audio from.
 2. **Enter the desired filename:** Specify the filename (without extension) for the downloaded audio file.
 3. **Select the Whisper AI model:** Choose the desired Whisper AI model for transcription from the dropdown menu.
+4. **Download and Transcribe:** Click the "Download and Transcribe" button to start the process.
+5. **View and Download Transcription Files:** Once the transcription is complete, you can view and download the `.srt`, `.txt`, and `.tsv` files.

 There are five model sizes, four with English-only versions, offering speed and accuracy tradeoffs.
 Below are the names of the available models and their approximate memory requirements and inference speed relative to the large model; actual speed may vary depending on many factors including the available hardware.

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |